solidi/writing/03-no-description-provided.md

 https://xkcd.com/1296/
 Indeed, there have been numerous posts written about these problems over the years.
 The most direct solution to non-descriptive commits is to follow the 50/72 rule.
 This rule encourages subject and body messaging delivered in a specific way.

 However most engineers do not follow 50/72.
-Some engineers think its okay to place periods at the end of subject titles.
+Some engineers think it's okay to place periods at the end of subject titles.
 Their commits are riddled with ticket systems and for some seasoned engineers these commits lie outright without malicious intent.
 Commit messages are almost too hard to get right.
 Writing the code was easier.

 There is a philosophical argument that questions the value of the commit even if written cleanly.
 Should we care for the steps or should we care only for the pull request merge, as long as it is well shaped and not overbearing for any one engineer to understand?